 A master plan is the guidance document that describes how the resources of the lake will be managed in the future and provides the vision for how the lake should look in the future.
-The master plan does not address the details of how and where shoreline use permits may be issued, however, it does set the stage for implementation of the shoreline management program.
-After the master plan is revised, the operational management plan and shoreline management plan would be revised to be consistent with the goals identified in the master plan.
+After the master plan is revised, the operational management plan would be revised to be consistent with the goals identified in the master plan.